headwirecom/wp2aem/MIGRATION.md

 1. Open a browser and visit [http://localhost:1880/](http://localhost:1880/).

-2. Click on the "Single Page Sample" tab.

-3. Import the sample flow.
+2. Import the sample flow.
 Click the hamburger menu, then Import.
 Select `wp2aem/node-red-contrib-wp2aem-sample/flow-single-page-sample.json`.

+3. Click on the "http request" node and replace "yoursitegoeshere" with your WordPress site's domain name.

 4. Click the `Deploy` button in the upper right corner.

 5. Run the flow by clicking the blow box next to the `timestamp` node.

+6. You should now be able to run the `build.sh` script to deploy the AEM application and content package.

+Note: For a full site migration perform the steps above for the "flow-fetch-all-and-write-to-disk.json" flow.